 This is an extremely common fingering, in which the thumb on the harmonic is used as a “stepping-stone” to get between the Neck and Thumb regions:

-2: THE SILENT SHIFT UP TO THE THUMB AS AN INTERMEDIATE NOTE
+2: THE SILENT SHIFT UP TO THUMB WITH TIME FOR A LEFT-HAND PIZZ CHECK

-In these very commonly used shifts to the thumb, we don’t actually sound (play) the thumb’s note with the bow but rather simply use it as an “Intermediate Note” that we will pluck discreetly with another left hand finger in order to check our hand’s position (intonation) before placing and playing the “real” destination finger.
-They are also relatively easy because the fact that we have time to pluck (and therefore also correct) the note means – almost by definition – that the shift also has plenty of time.
+In these very commonly-used shifts to the thumb, we will pluck discreetly the thumb’s note with a higher lefthand finger (usually the third but it can be any finger) in order to check our hand’s position (intonation) before sounding our “real” destination note.
+Sometimes our destination note will be the thumb, but at other times it might be a higher finger, in which case our thumb is used as an “Intermediate Note“.
+These shifts can be considered as the first (easiest) step in the “shifting-to-the-thumb hierarchy of difficulty” because the fact that we have time to pluck (and therefore also correct) the thumb’s intonation means – almost by definition – that the shift also has plenty of time.

 PRACTICE MATERIAL FOR SHIFTS UP INTO (AND DOWN OUT OF) THUMB POSITION INVOLVING THE THUMB

-Here, in approximate order of technical difficulty, are some compilations of practice material to develop the highly sophisticated (and extremely useful) skill of shifting up onto the thumb.
-We will use the above two “light” versions of shifting to the thumb as our introductory/preparatory stages to the “real stuff”.
-This “real stuff” is where we slide up to a note on the thumb that is both stopped (unlike the harmonic) and bowed (unlike for the silent intermediate note).
+Here, in approximate order of technical difficulty, are some compilations of practice material to develop the highly sophisticated (and extremely useful) skills of shifting from the neck and intermediate fingerboard regions up onto the thumb and then also the opposite: shifting back down from the thumb.
+We will use the above two “light” versions of thumb shifting as our introductory/preparatory stages to the “real stuff”.
+The “real stuff” is where our shift to/from the thumb is both stopped (unlike the shift to/from the harmonic) and audibly bowed (unlike for the silent shift).

-Shifting Up To Thumb As a Silent (Plucked) Intermediate Note: REPERTOIRE EXCERPTS
+Silent Shifting Up To Thumb With A LH-Pluck: REPERTOIRE EXCERPTS

 Shifting Up To Thumb On Mid-String Harmonic: REPERTOIRE EXCERPTS